savoirfairelinux/sflvault/docs/README.txt

 # To add some info into the vault
 ----------------------------------------------
 [auth-required]
-$ sflvault addclient --name|-n "client name"
+$ sflvault addcustomer --name|-n "customer name"
-Prints the client number.
+Prints the customer number.

 [auth-required]
-$ sflvault list-clients
+$ sflvault list-customers
-Lists all clients, in $PAGER with their numbers.
+Lists all customers, in $PAGER with their numbers.

 [auth-required]
 $ sflvault addserver --name|-n "server name" --fqdn|-d "domain name"
                      --ip|-i "ip address" --location|-l "location"
-Offers a list of clients, with $PAGER, you can select the number from a list, and fills the info with that.
+Offers a list of customers, with $PAGER, you can select the number from a list, and fills the info with that.

 [auth-required]